AnnaHuskova/today-i-learned/readme.md

 4. to move ALL files from directory to _STAGING AREA -_command:_ 'git add . '
-after this all files from directory will move to _Staging Area_ !! to UnStage -to remove files from staging area _to use a command:
+after this all files from directory will move to _Staging Area_

+!! to UnStage -to remove files from staging area _to use a command:
 - git restore --stages _fileName

 5. git commit -m "second commit"
-   '-m' - MASSEDGE; allow to make the DESCRIPTION direcltly / to do the commit DIRECTLY, without additional window to ad the information about the file.
+   '-m "_description"' - MASSEDGE; allow to make the DESCRIPTION direcltly / to do the commit DIRECTLY, without additional window to ad the information about the file.
 -----------------------
 - To create a repository and commit new change - command: git commit (c0)-(c1)-(c2) _перехід (c0)-(c1)